-Suitcases in olden times were made of wood and steel and were popularly known as trunks or chests.
-Why do you think these trunks had to be carried or dragged when wheel was invented several thousand years ago?
-Have innovations not happened in the luggage industry?
-I believe the reason for taking decades to put wheel in luggage was the lack of design thinking’.
-As explained in my earlier post, Innovation is an ‘end state’ or a ‘dream’ that a person has and if ‘design thinking’ is applied to achieve that end state the final outcome will surely be far superior.
+Suitcases in olden times were made of wood and steel.
+They were popularly known as trunks or chests.
+Why do you think these trunks had to be carried or dragged when wheel was invented several thousand years before?
+Haven’t innovations happened in the luggage industry?
+I believe the reason for taking decades to put wheel in luggage was the lack of design thinking.
+As explained in my earlier post, Innovation is an ‘end state’ or a ‘dream’ that a person or a group has and if ‘design thinking’ is applied to achieve that end state the final outcome is likely to be far superior.

 In the late 16th century, the Oxford English dictionary added the word “luggage”.
 The word at that time meant ‘inconveniently heavy baggage’ and it came from the verb ‘lug’.

 Portable, carry-around suitcases with hinges and latches have only existed since the early 1800’s and have been in popular use since the mid-19th century.
-The first hand-carried personal cases were wood boxes with protective coverings and corner-guards.
-The rough roads and sea would make the trunks slide and hit one another.
+The first hand-carried personal cases were wood boxes with protective coverings and corner-guards because the rough roads and sea would make the trunks slide and hit one another.
 The best trunks were waterproofed with canvas or tree sap to avoid water leaking into them during the sea travel.

 In 1887, AP Roberts patented a wheel trunk that had an inclined base with wheels.

-The wood constructed suitcases end somewhere in the late 1950s, very early 60s, giving way to metal frames and plastic/composite shells.
-Flights had increased their passenger totals by several time, from 17 million in 1949 to close to 500 million in 1970
+The wood constructed suitcases ended somewhere in the late 1950s or early 60s, giving way to metal frames and plastic/composite shells.
+Flights had increased their passengers by several times – from 17 million in 1949 to close to 500 million in 1970

-An interesting story about the wheeled luggage says that in the 20th century, during the British Raj in India, Maharani of Nadir arrived at the annual Howrah Durbar (an official reception) atop a wheeled, elephant-drawn portmanteau-armoire-type carry-all.
-A British colonel drew up a sketch inspired by her impressive luggage and applied to London for a patent.
-There are multiple reasons cited (one reason was that the idea was too feminine for macho men) for the colonel’s patent application not getting through, a month later Queen Victoria graciously awarded her husband Prince Albert three gold medals for his invention, the “Travelling Carry-All, Omni-Conveyance, Bewheeled.”
+There is an interesting story about the wheeled luggage – In the 20th century, during the British Raj in India, Maharani of Nadir arrived at the annual Howrah Durbar (an official reception) atop a wheeled, elephant-drawn portmanteau-armoire-type carry-all.
+A British colonel drew up a sketch inspired by her impressive luggage and applied in London for a patent.
+There are multiple reasons cited for the colonel’s patent application not getting through (one reason was that the idea was too feminine for macho men).
+A month later Queen Victoria graciously awarded her husband Prince Albert three gold medals for his invention, the ‘Travelling Carry-All, Omni-Conveyance, Bewheeled.’